Zarqa Jordan Travel Guide

 Daily Costs: 60-100 JOD (85-140 USD)

 Maximizing your budget in Zarqa centers on local choices and efficient travel methods.
-Concentrate on the authentic local experience.
+Focus on the authentic local experience.

 Familiarize yourself with recommended health precautions and emergency handling.
-Jordan maintains a relatively low crime rate.
+Jordan keeps a relatively low crime rate.
 Zarqa is generally a safe city for visitors.
 Petty crime like pickpocketing occurs in crowded places.
 Exercise general caution in these areas.
-No distinct districts are "no-go" zones.
+No specific neighborhoods are "no-go" zones.
 Caution applies everywhere, especially when alone at night.

-Yellow fever only if arriving from risk areas.
+Yellow fever on the condition that arriving from risk areas.

 Hepatitis A, Typhoid, routine vaccinations (MMR, DTP, Polio).